serena0012/alx-low_level_programming/0x0C-more_malloc_free/README.md

-A function that allocates memory using malloc.
+A function that  that concatenates two strings.